juselius/inf-3910-5/README.md

-# inf-3910-5
+# INF-3910-5

-Applied functional programming
+Applied functional programming course taught at Department of Informatics, UiT The Arctic University of Norway.